What is the Secret to Cheap Car Insurance? DISCOUNTS

 Other factors that affect your auto insurance rates

 Credit score – Most insurance companies now use your credit score as one of the means of determining what you pay for coverage.
 The reason for using credit scores is that there have been studies showing a correlation between certain credit factors and the number of claims a customer is likely to submit.
-What’s your FICO score?
-Find out now when you check your credit report for $1 at Experian.com!
-Do this before you begin shopping for insurance.
+Get your Experian Credit Report FREE at freecreditreport.com Do this before you begin shopping for insurance.

 Where you live – Drivers who live in less populated rural areas will pay much less for insurance than someone who lives in New York City where the risk of accidents and theft are higher.